Home About

 My most productive time is in the afternoon and night.

-And I might be grumpy in the mornings as a result.
+And I might be a bit grumpy in the mornings as a result, before getting my coffee : ).
 But bear with me.
 If you receive anything from me on off-hours, feel free to ignore them until the morning.

 For day-to-day communication, I prefer asynchronous channels (Email, Slack, Text).